kragen/derctuo/markdown/bok-outline.md

-Wikipedia has a [list of notable CC works][17], including Connexions (which I guess is cnx.org), Khan Academy (cc-by-nc-sa), OpenLearn, OCW, something called "The Saylor Foundation", WikiEducator, 375000 CC0 artworks from the Metropolitan Museum of Art, deviantART, Flickr, Open Game Art, Openclipart, etc.
+Wikipedia has a [list of notable CC works][17], including Connexions (which I guess is cnx.org), Khan Academy (cc-by-nc-sa), OpenLearn, OCW, something called “The Saylor Foundation”, WikiEducator, 375000 CC0 artworks from the Metropolitan Museum of Art, deviantART, Flickr, Open Game Art, Openclipart, etc.

 [17]: https://en.wikipedia.org/wiki/List_of_major_Creative_Commons_licensed_works

-Many public-domain books, including some nonfiction, are in Project Gutenberg and Wikisource, as well as the Internet Archive's books collection.
+Many public-domain books, including some nonfiction, are in Project Gutenberg and Wikisource, as well as the Internet Archive’s books collection.
 [Everything up to 1924 is PD in the US now, including _Rhapsody in Blue_][18].
-[Parker Higgins collated many striking 1923 works in a zine last year][19], though I think [a more striking work still is Kahlil Gibran's _The Prophet_][20].
-Also, perhaps, the Russells' _The Prospects of Industrial Civilization_.
+[Parker Higgins collated many striking 1923 works in a zine last year][19], though I think [a more striking work still is Kahlil Gibran’s _The Prophet_][20].
+Also, perhaps, the Russells’ _The Prospects of Industrial Civilization_.
 The Hathi Trust catalogues [53940 works published in 1923][21], of which 33105 are books.